Forgot Password

 What is the weight limit for luggage that a porter can carry?

-We assign one porter for every two trekkers with a luggage allowance of 18 kgs (9 kgs, per trekker).
+We assign one porter for every two trekkers with a luggage allowance of 18 kgs (9 kgs per trekker).
 Porters do transport your gear.
-Also, provide motivation for you to conquer new heights.
+Also, motivate for you to conquer new heights.
 Your kindness and generosity serve as inspiration for them to work diligently towards ensuring your journey.

 Does the company offer an airport pick up service?